amruthkp/DEVSECOPS/README.md

 ## Application Vulnerability Scanning
-### 1.Setup Secrets Scanning in GitLab CI and Pre-Commit Script using GitLeaks
+### 1. Setup Secrets Scanning in GitLab CI and Pre-Commit Script using GitLeaks